[Interview] Russia needs a military victory, Ukraine envoy says

 Russia needs a military victory, Ukraine envoy says

-Russia's threat of war against Ukraine should be seen in in terms of its geopolitical and political needs, Kyiv's new ambassador in Brussels has said.
+Russia's threat of war against Ukraine should be seen in terms of its geopolitical and political needs, Kyiv's new ambassador in Brussels has said.

 "It [Russia's regime] needs a Crimea-type boost to replenish its image and to represent itself as having a seat at the top table [in world affairs]," Vsevolod Chentsov told EUobserver in an interview, referring to Russia's military seizure of Crimea in 2014.